Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

 \subsection{Decentralized collaboration with GNNs}

-Now that we have distilled the reasoning capabilities of LLMs into a single light-weight model, we turn to execution policies that solve the Dec-POMDPs associated with each of the sub-tasks.
-Recall that this step is especially relevant to grounding an automaton's logic to multi-robot interactions and transitions.
-Specifically, to solve Problem \ref{prob:prob} we propose a policy $\pi$ that is a composition of the RNN $f_{\psi}$ and a language-conditioned multi-task policy $g_{\vartheta}$,
+Now that we have distilled the reasoning capabilities of LMMs into a single light-weight model, we must find policies that understand the latent representation of the automaton $x_k$ and interpret it to generate low-level control actions that solve the sub-task dictated by $x_k$.
+In our problem, we assume a Dec-POMDPs setting where we only have access to a reward signal.
+Therefore, to solve Problem \ref{prob:prob} we propose a policy $\pi$ that is a composition of the RNN $f_{\psi}$ trained in Sec. \ref{subsec:reasoning} and a language-conditioned multi-task policy $g_{\vartheta}$, $\pi \equiv f_{\psi} \circ g_{\vartheta}$.
+We learn $g_{\vartheta}$ using reinforcement learning.
+Specifically, at time-step \(k\), the action of robot $r$ is

-We model $g_{\vartheta}$ using reinforcement learning.
-Unlike existing multi-task policies that operate over entire episodes, we train $\pi$ to act over short temporal segments corresponding to individual sub-tasks.
-At execution time, an appropriate sub-task policy is selected by conditioning on the hidden state of the RNN, which encodes the sub-task in the task automaton.